Original Artwork by Raymond Dijkstra / Louise Landes Levi

 Henri Michaux’s paintings always remained figurative, in-spite of all tendency towards abstraction.
 The artist’s intention was not to flee from the world, but to expand the world by changing the awareness.
 The real world was to be enhanced by additional levels of perception.

 Henri Michaux died in Paris in 1984 at the age of 85.

-Raymond Dijkstra is a musician/visual artist active since 1987 in experimental music, sculpture, painting, photography, collage and drawing.
+Raymond Dijkstra is an artist active since 1987 in music, sculpture, painting, photography, collage and drawing.

 Founding member of Asra, La Poupée Vivante (with Timo van Luijk), Wendingen 1918 (with Bart de Paepe).
 He has collaborated with Frédérique Bruyas, Jon Mueller, The New Blockaders among others.
 RD is an autodidact who believes strongly art should be derived from worldly experiences and can’t be learned at school.
 The basis of the art lies in non knowledge, from which roads are chosen and lessons learned.
 Teachings came from life, alienation, dreams… Dijkstra has a discography of approximately 150 titles.
 His work shows a high degree of DIY in the sense that he has taught himself music ‘along the way’ while opening doors within himself.
 He has outed his music mostly through self-raised music and art publishing platforms like Le Souffleur (2003-current) and Astres d’Or (2017-current).
 The vinyl-records of this publication are hand-cut by RD himself.